Mortgages in Spain.

 Seeking real estate financing is the first step in your project.

-Looking for a mortgage is the first step in your project to buy property in Spain.
+Finding a mortgage is the first step in your plan to buy property in Spain.

 You need to take care of this before you even start looking for apartments.
-Terreta Spain can help you with your credit search, and save you from making costly mistakes.
+Terreta Spain can assist you and help you find credit, preventing you from making costly mistakes.

 It would be a shame to look for a property for sale, find a gem, and then stress when making a purchase offer for fear of not obtaining financing.

-Especially in a country where financing contingency clauses are very often rejected by sellers.
+Especially in a country where non-credit clauses are very often rejected by sellers.

-Spare yourself this by validating your financing before starting your search; it will be much more comfortable for you.
+Save yourself the trouble by securing your financing before you start your search; it will be much easier for you.

 In Spain, more than half of real estate sales are made without resorting to bank financing.
-Therefore, sellers have no reason to accept an offer made with a financing contingency clause.
+Sellers therefore have no reason to accept an offer made with a non-obtainment of credit clause.

-Be aware that you will not obtain the same financing conditions if you are a Spanish tax resident or a « non-resident », i.e., a non-Spanish tax resident.
-Depending on your profile, what will be the bank conditions for your loan?
+Please note that you will not obtain the same financing terms if you are a Spanish tax resident or a "non-resident," i.e., not a Spanish tax resident.
+Depending on your profile, what will the bank's terms be for your loan?

 Spanish tax resident, or non-resident?